 Instructions

-- Add the eggs to a large bowl.
-Using a hand mixer on medium speed, beat the eggs on high speed until light and foamy, about 5 minutes; set aside.
+- Add the eggs to a large bowl and using a hand mixer on medium speed, beat the eggs for 5 minutes, until light and foamy.
+Set aside.

 - In another large bowl, combine 5 cups of the flour, confectioners’ sugar, and baking powder.
 Stir with a whisk to combine.
 Set aside.